 Partnering with faculty and staff, and with colleges and departments, plays a critical role in helping us prepare UMBC students to be active participants in planning and implementing their career decisions.
 We are very interested in building relationships with you to help students reach their career goals.
 Contact Us at any time to discuss how we can work together on a program or initiative to best meet the unique needs of your students.

 Check out UMBCworks

 Faculty can request UMBCworks accounts to follow employers, send targeted job blasts to students and track student placements in internships, co-ops and research.
 To request an account, please email us.

 Encourage Students to Review our Recruiting and Career Events Calendar

-The Career Center provides numerous opportunities for students to build career-related skills and connect with employers through career events.
+The Career Center provides numerous opportunities for students to build career-related skills and connect with employers through career events which are taking place on-campus and virtually.
 Students benefit from faculty encouragement to participate in these events.
 Faculty members also frequently attend career fairs to meet recruiters and stay current on employment trends.

 The Career Center offers various workshops presented by both our Career Center paraprofessionals/peers and by our professional staff.
 Whether you are looking for a 20 or 50 minute workshop, we will work closely with you to meet the needs of your class.
 You can also access our library of past workshops.

 Refer your Students to Work with Us